sanjaygamit/Data-Engineering-proj1/DataEngineeringDocs.md

     Explain the concept of clustering keys and their significance in Snowflake.
         Clustering keys define how data is physically ordered within micro-partitions.
 Proper clustering improves query performance by reducing the amount of data scanned during query execution.

+    How does Snowflake support data versioning and recovery from accidental data modifications?
+        Snowflake Time travel and fail - safe features support data versioning and recovery by allowing access to historical data and providing a recovery period for data that has been modified or deleted.

+    How does Snowflake's multi-cluster architecture handle concurrent workloads, and what are the benefits of this approach?
+        Snowflake's multi-cluster architecture allows multiple virtual warehouses to operate concurrently, each handling different workloads without resource contention.
+This design ensures high performance, scalabilty, and efficient workload isolation, enabling seamless handling of varying query demands.

 ######################################## SnowFlakeEnd ################################################